ArduPilot/ardupilot_wiki/common/source/docs/common-partners-program.rst

 How are collected funds spent?
 ==============================
 Funds are first used to cover fixed costs including servers to host the wiki, forum, autotest and build servers and other running expenses.
-We also fund 3 part time highly qualified support engineers to help partners with support, and the partners coordinator position to ensure the partners program runs smoothly.
+We also fund 3 part time highly qualified support engineers to help partners with support, a Wiki documentation maintainer, and the partners coordinator position to ensure the partners program runs smoothly.

 A Funding Committee of 3 members is voted on annually from within the Development Team to oversee and control financial matters.